 Specification for I3C Vendor-Specific Extended Capabilities

-This chapter is the normative specification of the Vendor-Specific Extended Capabilities for the I3C Controller as per section 7.7.13 of the I3C HCI Specification.
+This chapter provides a description of Target Transaction Interface that created for the Standby Controller according to the normative specification of the Vendor-Specific Extended Capabilities for the I3C Controller as per section 7.7.13 of the I3C HCI spec.

 Security